AndreasAvgou/Dermoscopic-Melanoma-Image-Classification/README.md

 ### Citing this work

-If you use the code or data in this package, please cite:
+If you use the code please cite:

 Plain Text
 ```